Billplz/Billplz-for-WooCommerce/readme.txt

 Install this plugin to accept payment using Billplz.

 == Upgrade Notice ==

-= 3.22.0 =
-* Customizing the input fields for skip bill page feature will require minor adjustment due to changes in API from Get FPX Banks to Get Payment Gateways.

 == Screenshots ==
 * Billplz for WooCommerce installation